 By making this change I’ll have the following impacts each month:

-• 1.9 farmed animals will be spared from cruelty
+- 1.9 farmed animals will be spared from cruelty

-• 62.8 gallons of water and 174.2 lbs. of CO2 will be saved
+- 62.8 gallons of water and 174.2 lbs. of CO2 will be saved

-• My risk of heart disease, diabetes, and certain kinds of cancers will be reduced
+- My risk of heart disease, diabetes, and certain kinds of cancers will be reduced

 If you’ve read to this point and are feeling uncomfortable, that’s ok.
 Welcome to the club.
-You now also find yourself in the position of knowing what you need to do, and it being very much at odds with what you want to do.
+You now also find yourself in the position of knowing what you need to do, and it is very much at odds with what you want to do.

 The case is pretty clear.
 If we proclaim to care about the environment but continue to consume animal products at our current rates, we all are hypocrites.
 It doesn’t matter if we compost, drive an electric car, take 5-minute showers, or any of those other things we think are making a difference.
-The fact is, changing our diets is the most effective way to secure a safer, healthier world for future generations.
+The fact is, that changing our diets is the most effective way to secure a safer, healthier world for future generations.
 Sorry, but I did warn you.

 I know what you might be thinking.
 But bacon…